MuhammadFarag/hello-go/README.md

 ## Interesting concepts

-* Unused variables result in compilation error.
+* Unused variables result in compilation error, but unused constants do not.
 * We might need to pay attention of the order of fields in a `struct` to optimize memory allocation due to **alignment**.
 * I am already confused on which case to use for *variables*, *constants*, *structs* etc. Will update this when I figure it out.